 To throw in extra complication, the father of the child, Yoon's ex- husband Dr. Lee, is some form of a celebrity there in Korea.
 So he uses whatever influence he has to hinder and ultimately close the investigation.
 All the while the camera is fixed on Yoon and she does a superb job showing the myriad of emotional transitions that her character goes through.
 In all it was a very satisfying Korean film that gets under your skin and leaves you with a strong semblance justice has been had, while certainly not delivered in a conventional means, it's a violent, but fitting resolution indeed.

-From the producers of the well received "Hobo With a Shotgun", one of
+From the producers of "Hobo With a Shotgun" comes Cottage Country.
+The

 Here Labine plays the somewhat more refined role of Todd Chipowski, a man who has planned out the perfect week long getaway at his parent's lake house with his longtime girlfriend Cammie(Malin Akerman).
 Todd has planned a bit more than just the vacation, he and Cammie have plans to paddle out to the lake's remote island and find the perfect spot for Todd to pop the question.
 Before they even get settled in, Todd's rowdy, obnoxious brother Salinger(Dan Petronijevic) shows up with his sleazy girlfriend Masha in tow(Lucy Punch).
 When Todd tells Sal to hit the road they end up in a scuffle which ends up with the better part of an ax head buried into his Sal's neck.
-When Cammie hears the news, she decides nothing is gonna stop their engagement and they continue with their plans on the island.
-Little do they know that Sal has invited all his friends over for a big bash that very night and they return to find a house full of strangers and a whole lot of explaining to do as to where Sal is, and why his car is in the driveway.
+When Cammie hears the news, she decides that nothing is going stop their engagement and they continue with their plans on the island.
+Little do they know that Sal has invited all his friends over for a big bash that very night and they return to find a house full of strangers and a whole lot of explaining,lying and diverting to do as to the whereabouts of Sal and why his car is in the driveway.

-I know you're probably thinking all of this is nothing new & that you've likely seen a similar film with a strong resemblance to what I've just laid out and you're right.
-It has been done before effectively in numerous dark comedies, but this film has a fresh feel and will have you laughing all throughout.
+It has been done before effectively in numerous dark comedies, but this film has a fresh feel and once it fully gets going, will have you laughing a good deal as well as squirming in your seat.
 One great surprise for me was the effective zig-zag in the film's final minutes, it does something unpredictable and leaves you with a certain upbeat sense of karma.
-This wasn't quite Tucker & Dale vs Evil funny, but it's still a fine choice for some good laughs which I recommend if that's what you're in the mood for.
-Let's just hope it gets a distribution deal soon, from what I could gather it's been in film limbo for far too long.
+I think it's a fine choice for some good laughs and some great spurts of uncomfortable tension which I recommend if that's what you're in the mood for.

 Looking at director Jeff Renfroe, he's a capable and talented director